FIRST NAME

 Other Records

-Do a place search in the FHL catalog for your ancestor's county and/or city of residence and look to see what other kinds of records they may have such as...
+Do a place search in the FamilySearch Catalog for your ancestor's county and/or city of residence and look to see what other kinds of records they may have such as...

-• Probate Records - wills list heirs (often spouse & children) and can help determine family relationships
+• Probate Records - wills list heirs (often spouse and children) and can help determine family relationships.

-• Church Records - you can generally find baptism, marriage and death listings
+• Church Records - you can sometimes find baptism, marriage and death listings.

 Find your Immigrant Ancestor (tips for finding your ancestor's German hometown)